jbordon-cybersecurity/traffic-analysis-tool/readme.txt

     └── evidence-packet-analysis.pcap

 ⚙️ Customisation
 Change PCAP File:
 Update PCAP_FILE in pcap_analyser.py.

 Adjust Visualisation Parameters:
 Modify interval_length in prepare_plot_data() (in pcap_analysis.py) to change traffic time intervals.

-📜 License
+## ⚠️ License

-This project is licensed under the MIT License.
+This repository is provided **for viewing purposes only**.
-See the LICENSE file for details.
+No permission is granted to use, copy, modify, or distribute this code without explicit approval from the author.